Skip to main content

 Combining sets of health records while maintaining privacy is a challenge.

 The government collects and stores data on each of the more than 80 million people enrolled in Medicare, Medicaid, and the Children's Health Insurance Program.
 On its own, this data can help policymakers and practitioners provide better health care.
-But the data would be even more linked with other records that hold additional personal health information.
-The problem is that those individual health records contain names, dates of birth, home addresses, and other identifiers that must be kept confidential.
+But the data would be even more valuable linked with other records that hold additional personal health information.
+The problem is that those individual health records contain names, dates of birth, home addresses, and other identifiers that cannot be shared with other parties, including the custodian of the other file in the linkage.

 Solution